6 Questions To Ask Before Hiring A Utah Accounting Company

 6. How will we communicate?

 It’s important to have a clear understanding of how you will send your financial information and documentation.
-You may prefer to have physical meetings or be comfortable sending information electronically.
+You may prefer to meet in person or be comfortable sending information electronically.

 Discuss how often you will communicate and through what channels.